 Sometimes there may be very few levers you can pull in preventing the resistance.
 You’ve gotten your leadership cohorts to reinforce and evangelize the purpose and benefits of the change.
 You’ve tried all you can to reach the hearts not just the minds of what you think impacted employees want to hear.

 Why is this happening?
-It could be the fear of loss, or loss aversion, that has led to the resistance.
+It could be the fear of failure or loss aversion that has led to the resistance.
 This is the research-backed fact that people tend to have a cognitive bias where the pain of losing is much stronger than the pleasure of gaining.

 For something less dramatic, another example could be changing phones.
 We are wedded to our phones for a big chunk of how we run our lives.
 Changing a phone operating system, brand, or even model can be a quite a change that a lot of people are not inclined to go through, until they are pushed to do it.

-When organizations decide to implement changes, they often focus on the potential benefits that will come from the change.
+When organizations decide to implement successful changes, they often focus on the potential benefits that will come from the change, including the introduction of a new product line.
 They may present a logical argument for why the change is necessary and how it will benefit everyone involved.
 However, even with a clear and logical argument, people may still be reluctant to embrace change.
 This is because change often means loss, even if it is the loss of something negative or unwanted.

-For example, if an organization decides to implement new software, employees may resist the change even if it will make their jobs easier and more efficient.
-This is because they are comfortable with the current system, and they fear the unknown or the potential loss of skills that they have developed with the current system.
-They may also fear that the new system will require them to learn new skills or take on new responsibilities.
+For example, if an organization decides to implement new software, employee resistance may occur even if it will make their jobs easier and more efficient.
+This is because they are comfortable with the current system, and they fear the unknown as a significant cause of resistance, or the potential loss of job security and skills that they have developed with the current system.
+They may also fear that the new system will require them to learn new skills or take on new responsibilities, stemming from their fear of the unknown.
 This can be despite your best efforts to create a positive picture of the end state.

 There are still lots of examples in organisations where employees prefer to stick to their current manual ways of work using spreadsheets, versus the more efficient and effective digital tools.